 “Direct aisle access for all passengers, eliminating the socially awkward requirement to step over an adjacent passenger.
 Additionally, flight attendants can more easily serve without inconveniencing other passengers.”

-Much like JAL’s suites, Korean Air’s “Prestige Suites” business class turns its lie-flat seats into 74-inch long beds.
+Much like JAL’s suites, Korean Air’s new “Prestige Suites” business class will turn its lie-flat seats into 74-inch long beds.
 When not fully reclined, the seats are said to remain comfortable, measuring 21.6 inches wide.
 Other advantages of the B/E Aerospace system include: a 23-inch widescreen touchscreen TV with an optional handheld controller, forward facing taxi for takeoff and landing, undisturbed sleep for aisle passengers, and discreet cabin service to outboard/window passengers.

-Business class suites in large commercial JAL aircrafts offer a fully flat surface, with an ottoman for extended bed length.
+Business-class suites in large commercial JAL aircrafts offer a fully flat surface, with an ottoman for extended bed length.
 When seats recline, the armrests flatten to offer increased bed width, extending just under 23 inches wide.

 Similar to British Airways’ long-standing Club World product, the advantage of B/E Aerospace seats by Apex in JAL and Korean Air is that passengers can choose to fly together or in complete privacy.
 Center seats are aligned perfectly, while window twin seats are staggered slightly to ensure each passenger has access to the aisle of the aircraft.

 As Korean Air touts the new B/E Aerospace seat design by Apex in their air cabins, in stepping out of the shadows of Japan Airlines, only time will tell if more airlines decide to adopt this true luxury experience for world-class travelling.